How To Port TWRP For MediaTek Android Devices

 TWRP custom recovery porting guide for any Android device

-In this comprehensive guide, you will learn how to port TWRP for MediaTek Android devices step by step and how to install the recovery on your recovery partition.
 The default Android recovery of any device is also popularly referred to as stock recovery.
 This recovery is provided by phone manufacturers and has limits to what it can do.

 The Android recovery partition is one of the most important partitions in the Android system.
 This partition holds the Android recovery tool that helps in upgrading, updating and troubleshooting a device whenever it runs into a problem.